 Campaign on workforce and workload issues

-First, I secured an exclusive in the Times about the impact of the cost-of-living crisis on patients and GPs, paired with case studies, which coincided with a Council meeting.
+First, I secured an exclusive in The Times about the impact of the cost-of-living crisis on patients and GPs, paired with case studies, which coincided with a Council meeting.
 This timing would serve to influence our relationship with council members, as well as other key audiences.

 The headline warned that ‘no political party had a credible plan for primary care yet’.